Darkglass-Electronics/Plugin-Dev-Setup/MULTI-THREADING.md

 This document contains information on how plugins should handle multi-threading when on the [Darkglass Anagram](https://www.darkglass.com/products/anagram/).
 A basic set of rules to follow in order to ensure consistency within the platform.

-NOTE: This assumes the Anagram is running version 1.8 or above.
+NOTE: This page assumes the Anagram is running version 1.8 or above.

 ## CPU core separation